unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Patient engagement tools: Valant includes patient portals and communication tools that facilitate patient engagement and communication between appointments.
 * Collaborative care features: Valant's platform allows for easy collaboration and information sharing between care team members, including therapists, psychiatrists, and primary care physicians.

+**Pricing:**

+* Pricing is based on the number of providers and modules required
+* Contact for pricing details

 ### 25) Luminello

 Luminello is a cloud-based patient management software designed for mental health providers, including psychiatrists.
 Luminello offers features such as appointment scheduling, billing and invoicing, and clinical documentation.
 It also offers telehealth capabilities, allowing psychiatrists to conduct virtual appointments with their patients.
 One of the unique features of Luminello is its treatment planning tool, which can help psychiatrists create customized treatment plans for their patients.